(Originally pubished on Apr 5, 2019)

 2.5% of the total pool saw a bit of worsening after a year’s time, but the rest of the patients’ vision either stayed as good as it had been a few months after the procedure or improved further.

-Getting a SMILE refractive surgery won’t guarantee that you won’t need glasses in old age, but no existing treatment can stop the eventual decay of eyes.
+Getting a SMILE refractive surgery won’t guarantee that you won’t need glasses in old age, but no existing treatment can stop the eventual decay of the eyes.
 SMILE eye surgery offers a chance for excellent long-term vision improvement.

 4. The Procedure is Painful, And If I Blink The Procedure Could Go Wrong